ayoub62/deepcloning_reflection/README.md

 **prerequisite**

- 1. Use wrapper classes of primitives types
+ 1. Use wrapper classes instead of primitives types
  2. Use a default constructor with super()
  3. Use getters and setters
  4. Extend the Cloneable class